kirbykevinson/kirbykevinson.gitlab.io/content/about/playlist.md

 TLDR: God bless the YouTube algorithm.

-Using copyrighted cover art is not the best idea, so I decided to recreate everything with stock images.
+Using non-free cover art is not the best idea, so I decided to recreate everything with stock images and my epic drawing skills.

 ## Western